London Life – a part of Canada’s heritage since 1874

 London Life acquired most of the Canadian operations of The Prudential Insurance Company of America.

 London Life was among Canada’s leading insurance companies with over $6.5 billion in life insurance in force.
 A new and modern building was planned to house its growing staff of 1,600.
-Fronting Queens Avenue, the building was completed in 1965 with each of its five floors comprising almost a full acre of work space.
+Fronting Queens Avenue, the building (below, right) was completed in 1965 with each of its five floors comprising almost a full acre of work space.

 London Life set the pace for insurance companies by using the most advanced information technology as it became available.
 In 1959, it was one of the first companies to install a computer.
 The original Univac system was so large that an outside wall had to be torn open to get it on the premises.